The Dancing Master

 The Dancing Master (first edition: The English Dancing Master) is a dancing manual containing the music and instructions for English country dances.
-It was first published in 1651 by John Playford.
+It was first published in 1651 by the London-based publisher and composer John Playford.
+The book had at least 18 editions between 1651 and 1728.
+Several supplements and continuations were also published during this period.

 History

 It was published in several editions by John Playford and his successors from 1651 until c.
 1728.
 The first edition contained 105 dances with single-line melodies.
 The 1651 book The Dancing Master by John Playford had been designed for teaching dancing.
 It was originally small so that the dancing master could hide it under his cloak and consult it surreptitiously.
 Subsequent editions introduced new songs and dances, while dropping others, and the work eventually encompassed three volumes.